"Which banks offer virtual cards?" — Clearing Up a Misconception First

 ③ Platform disappears / balance cannot be withdrawn

 The most extreme case, but it has happened.
 With small or opaque platforms, stay alert to "can the balance be withdrawn?".
-RDVCC explicitly supports withdrawing your balance at any time (USDT on-chain); WildCard / DuPay / GlobalPay all have public balance-handling policies.
+RDVCC's balance-return rules are published: when you close your account, the balance is returned on-chain in USDT, with a flat $2 platform fee (TRC20 requires a balance of $12 or more, ERC20 $3 or more); WildCard / DuPay / GlobalPay all have public balance-handling policies.

 3 Limitations of This Roundup